Welcome Letter

 The Canvas app can be downloaded onto a phone.
 Canvas provides the framework for the course including links to documents, videos and presentations, student data files, the tools to receive and send course materials, and a grade book.
 Using the communication tools, you can communicate using e-mail, and you can share materials and ideas with other course participants via the discussion forums and groups.
 Some aspects of Canvas work better on a computer so it is helpful to have something available especially during group projects which may involve shared documents.

-Accessing Canvas: Prior to October 14th, 2021 you will receive an email to your my.Cuesta.edu address providing you with a reminder about our first class meeting, and with log in procedures for Canvas, the learning management system (LMS) used to deliver course content.
+Accessing Canvas: Prior to the course start date, you will receive an email to your my.Cuesta.edu address providing you with a reminder about our first class meeting, and with log in procedures for Canvas, the learning management system (LMS) used to deliver course content.

 If there is difficulty logging into Canvas and you need assistance please email me or technical support at this email address: support@my.cuesta.edu.
 If you have never taken an online class or this is your first experience with Canvas, please be patient with yourself and ask for help.